Aidan-Zamfir/normalizer/README.md

 *Currently WIP*

-This simple CLI tool allows you to quickly normalize and/or standardise csv data for ML applications and save it to your device.
+This simple CLI tool allows you to quickly normalize or standardise csv data for ML applications and save it to your device.

 ### Use: